 American mezzo-soprano Maire Therese Carmack is the winner of the Third Prize at Operalia 2022 and has been praised by Opera News for her "deep mezzo and vibrant metallic timbre" and for “taking focus by her very presence.”

 The 2022/2023 season marks an exciting European debut for Ms. Carmack with Deutsche Oper Berlin, where she opens the season in the title role of Carmen on the Parkdeck.
-During her year-long tenure with the company, Ms. Carmack can be seen in Rigoletto (Giovanna/Maddalena), Die Zauberflöte (Dritte Dame), Les contes d’Hoffmann (La Voix), Lucia di Lammermoor (Alisa), Manon Lescaut (Singer), Salome (The Page), Antikrist (Der Missmut), and in the world premiere of Arne Gieshoff's Bär*in.
+During her year-long tenure with the company, Ms. Carmack can be seen in Rigoletto (Giovanna/Maddalena), Don Quichotte (Dulcinée), Die Zauberflöte (Dritte Dame), Les contes d’Hoffmann (La Voix), Lucia di Lammermoor (Alisa), Manon Lescaut (Singer), Salome (The Page), Antikrist (Der Missmut), and in the world premiere of Arne Gieshoff's Bär*in.
 This season also marks debuts with Santa Fe Opera as Mercédès in Carmen and as a soloist in the world premiere of David Henry Hwang and Huang Ruo's M. Butterfly 蝴蝶君, and with the Pittsburgh Symphony Orchestra as the mezzo soloist in Beethoven’s 9th Symphony under the baton of Maestro Manfred Honeck.
 In early 2023, Ms. Carmack will make her Carnegie Hall debut as a participant in Renée Fleming's SongStudio and her Armenian National Philharmonic Orchestra debut as the alto soloist in Haydn's Lord Nelson Mass and Bach's Matthäus-Passion, BWV 244.